X

 Existing carpets

-If you choose to install your wardrobes over existing carpets, you’ll need to follow these pointers:
+If you choose to install your wardrobes over existing carpets, consider these essential points:

-• It’s essential to make sure that your floor is even.
-Failing to do so could result in poorly fitted cabinetry which may end up warping over time.
+• Ensuring your floor is level is essential.
+Failing to do so could result in poorly fitted cabinetry, which may end up warping over time.

-• Thin carpets without an underlay are usually firm enough to provide a stable base for a wardrobe.
-However, thicker, woven or tufted pile carpeting will need a floor liner placed between them and the base of the unit.
+• Thin carpets without underlay typically provide sufficient stability for wardrobe installation.
+However, thicker woven or tufted pile carpeting will need a floor liner placed between it and the base of the unit.

-• When it comes to sliding doors, we suggest removing a section of the carpet where the tracks will be installed.
+• For sliding doors, we recommend removing a section of carpet where the tracks will be installed.

 • Carpet gripper rods will be fixed into this space, leaving a 5 mm gap to allow the cut carpet edge to be tucked down neatly between the gripper and the liner.
-This will make space for the sliding door track to be screwed on top of the liner.
+This creates the necessary space for the sliding door track to be secured atop the liner.

 New carpets

-• Padding should be used to increase comfort and insulation.
-Make sure that it extends beneath the wardrobe installation area to create a uniform surface and promote less wear over time.
+• Quality underlay enhances both comfort and insulation.
+Ensure it extends beneath the wardrobe installation area to create a uniform surface and reduce wear over time.

-• Discuss the exact positioning and size of your built-in wardrobes with your carpet and joinery teams to assist both parties in tailoring their work to fit seamlessly.
+• Discuss the precise positioning and dimensions of your fitted wardrobes with both carpet and joinery teams, ensuring their work integrates seamlessly.

 • Tack strips should be used to properly secure the carpet edges.
-After the wardrobes are placed, these strips ensure a clean finish and keep it from fraying or pulling away.
+Once wardrobes are positioned, these strips ensure a clean finish and prevent fraying or displacement.

 • Select a carpet material that complements the design of your wardrobe.
-For example, if you’ve opted for sliding doors, the height of the pile should not restrict the gliding movement.
+For example, if you've opted for sliding doors, the pile height shouldn't impede their gliding movement.

 • Avoid laying carpets in a way that makes moving or adjusting fitted wardrobes difficult.
 If the carpet installation is too tight around the wardrobe foundation, alterations or maintenance may be difficult.

-When you install your carpet after fitted wardrobes have been put in, you may find that you’re charged a little extra.
+When considering fitting wardrobes and flooring, you may find that installing your carpet after fitted wardrobes have been put in comes with a slightly higher price tag.
 However, doing it this way around does have certain benefits:

 • It enables the proper measuring and fitting of the carpet, allowing any issues or abnormalities to be addressed on the spot.